RobertLuiten/project3docs/userDocs/conceptual/networks/AllAboutNetworks.md

 ## Edge Characteristics
 In Project3, Edges can have several characteristics as well, including:
 * Weight/Cost: Edges can be set to have different weights and costs.
-Think different lengths of roads in a transportation network.
+Think different lengths of roads in a transportation network
 * Direction: Sometimes, a connection between Nodes can only be one way (think a one way street).
-Edges can be set to represent this in Project3 as well.
+Edges can be set to represent this in Project3 as well